torvalds/linux/Documentation/security/tpm/tpm_vtpm_proxy.rst

 management stack needs to create a device pair consisting of a client TPM character device ``/dev/tpmX`` (with X=0,1,2...) and a 'server side' file descriptor.
-The former is moved into the container by creating a character device with the appropriate major and minor numbers while the file descriptor is passed to the TPM emulator.
+The former is moved into the container by creating a character device with the appropriate major and mianalr numbers while the file descriptor is passed to the TPM emulator.
 Software inside the container can then send TPM commands using the character device and the emulator will receive the commands via the file descriptor and use it for sending back responses.